openfin/openfin-tutorial-tearouts/README.md

-# OpenFin tutorial: tratout windows
+# OpenFin tutorial: Tear-out windows

+The illusion of being able to tear an element out of a window onto the desktop is acheived by reparenting the DOM elements to an external app window.
+In this demo the external windows are pre created and each draggable element has a hidden window awaiting it being dragged from the main window.

+As we are able to track the System mouse position, when the element is re-parented we can then move the external window to the mouse position so the element appears to have been dropped on the desktop.

+Other techniques are available, for example spawning new windows on-the-fly to accomodate torn out elements.

+The code has been annotated

+--

-This is a vanilla JavaScript app seed for developing OpenFin apps.
-It is free from frameworks and build systems, though you may add them as you see fit.
+This is a vanilla JavaScript app, free from frameworks and build systems.

 It has a simple Node/Express server for local development.